go-chi/chi/docs/pages/routing.md

 # 🔌 Routing

+## Introduction

 > Routing refers to how an application's endpoints (URIs) respond to client requests.

-## Handling HTTP Request Methods

 `Chi` allows you to route/handle any HTTP request method, such as all the usual suspects:
 GET, POST, HEAD, PUT, PATCH, DELETE, OPTIONS, TRACE, CONNECT

+## Handling HTTP Request Methods

 These methods are defined on the `chi.Router` as: